shubhamv108/HighLevelDesign/MessagingChat/chat.md

 # Bottlenecks
 ## Websockets
-1. avoids recreation connection agaon & again
+1. avoids recreation connection again & again
 2. stateful connection
-3. uses hearbeat mechanism
+3. uses heartbeat mechanism
 4. ttl:
 5. a connection can be upgraded via a load balancer to WebSocket, but you need to ensure that:
    - The load balancer supports WebSocket connections and is properly configured.